Smthng0/Week-2/README.md

    public class Alpha implements Zeta{}
    public class Delta extends Alpha implements Beta{}

-## Excercise 9.a, page 266:
+## Exercise 9.a, page 266:
 ### pick which line add one object for the Garbage Collector

 **lines 2, 4, ~~6~~, 8**

-## Excercise 9.b, page 267:
+## Exercise 9.b, page 267:
 ### several objects added, find the one with the most reference variables and lost how many there are...

-**The object with the most reference variables is: "Honey (11)" and there are x reference varables...**
+**The object with the most reference variables is: "Honey (11)" and there are x reference variables...**
-*i didnt catch the one that creates the honey class from the racoon class which calles the kit class, there are 12 in total...*
+*i didn't catch the one that creates the honey class from the raccoon class which calls the kit class, there are 12 in total...*

-## Excercise 10.a, page 310:
+## Exercise 10.a, page 310:
 ### code, will it compile and what output?

 Output 2 will be out, statics run first and then the constructors (when the class is called upon)
 *I missed that the StaticSuper is missing curves...*

-## Excercise 10.b, page 311:
+## Exercise 10.b, page 311:
 ### true or false?

 1. False